 Julia A. Stewart (age 60).
 Ms. Stewart serves as Chairman and Chief Executive Officer of the Corporation and has served as Interim President, Applebee's Business Unit since September 2015.
 Ms. Stewart served as Interim President, IHOP Business Unit from August 2012 to May 2015.
 She has served on the Corporation's Board of Directors since December 2001 and became Chairman in May 2006.
 She has served as the Corporation's Chief Executive Officer and President since May 2002 and served as the Corporation's President and Chief Operating Officer from December 2001 until May 2002.
 Ms. Stewart served as President, Domestic Division, of Applebee's International, Inc. from October 1998 to August 2001.
-Ms. Stewart has served on the board of directors of Avery Dennison Corporation since January 2003.
-She is the chairman of the board of the Children's Bureau of Southern California, a non-profit organization.
+Ms. Stewart has served on the board of the Children's Bureau of Southern California, a non-profit organization.
 Ms. Stewart's qualifications to sit on the Corporation's Board of Directors include her experience as the Corporation's Chairman and Chief Executive Officer, her extensive experience in the restaurant industry and her experience on the boards of directors of public companies and non-profit organizations.